How the hell did we decide fat was bad?

-What I’m saying is, focus on using real fat and avoid processed vegetable and seed oils, which are inflammatory and make us sick.
+I’m saying, focus on using real fat and avoid processed vegetable and seed oils, which are inflammatory and make us sick.

-Fat and protein, unlike carbs, helps us lower blood sugar and drop weight because they do not elevate the fat storage hormone insulin.
+Fat and protein, unlike carbs, help us lower blood sugar and drop weight because they do not elevate the fat-storage hormone insulin.
 It’s not the calories but the type of calories that makes us gain weight.
-Sugar calories trigger the fat storage hormone insulin, and triggers the body to hold onto fat.
+Sugar calories trigger the fat-storage hormone insulin and trigger the body to hold onto fat.

-My advice is that if you are consuming protein and healthy fat and you are not dropping weight, the first step is to pull back the added fat you are using.
+I advise that if you are consuming protein and healthy fat and are not dropping weight, the first step is to pull back the added fat you are using.

-For example, at breakfast drop the cream in your coffee, poach vs fry your eggs.
-At lunch use less olive oil in your salad, drop the cheese and nuts.
-At dinner, reduce or eliminate the butter when cooking your steak, eat more fish as it is leaner in fats.
+For example, drop the cream in your coffee at breakfast, and poach instead of frying your eggs.
+Use less olive oil in your salad at lunch, and drop the cheese and nuts.
+At dinner, reduce or eliminate the butter when cooking your steak, and eat more fish as it is leaner in fats.

-So, just take a look at the meals and snacks you’re consuming, and see where you can pull back the added healthy fats.
-We’re not suggesting to be low fat, quite the opposite actually.
+So, just look at the meals and snacks you’re consuming, and see where you can pull back the added healthy fats.
+We’re not suggesting to be low fat, quite the opposite.
 Just consume less good fat if you are not dropping weight.

-Also, watch out for those sneaky salted high fat nuts, they can be very addictive, so make sure you have small serves, and always make sure you are snacking because you are hungry.
+Also, watch out for those sneaky salted high fat nuts; they can be very addictive, so make sure you have small serves, and always ensure you are snacking because you are hungry.

-Try this test: If you feel hungry have a glass of water first, if you’re still hungry, then it’s true hunger, if not, you are just thirsty!
-People following low carb tolerate different amounts of carbs, but people also tolerate different amounts of fat, so if you’re eating the low carb Defeat Diabetes Program foods and not dropping weight and you’d like to see the scales drop then pull back all those healthy good fats just a little until you start to see the scales drop or your clothes get looser.
+Try this test: If you feel hungry, have a glass of water first; if you’re still hungry, it’s true hunger; if not, you are just thirsty!
+People following low carb tolerate different amounts of carbs, but people also tolerate different amounts of fat, so if you’re eating the low carb Defeat Diabetes Program foods and not dropping weight and you’d like to see the scales drop, then pull back all those healthy good fats just a little until you start to see the scales drop or your clothes get looser.

 We’re here to help you reach your goals

-Following the Defeat Diabetes Program food list can help you meet all of your nutritional goals, but if you’re not meeting your other goals like weight loss and lower blood sugars, then it’s a matter of making sure you use the same foods, but pull back portions.
+Following the Defeat Diabetes Program food list can help you meet your nutritional goals, but if you’re not meeting your other goals like weight loss and lower blood sugars, then it’s a matter of making sure you use the same foods but pull back portions.